Hillam Planning Applications

 As previously mentioned, the PC enlisted the services of a Planning Consultant to make representations on behalf of Hillam Parish Council with regards to planning applications for Greenbelt land on Hillam Lane.
 See the submitted documents below:

-Anyone may submit comments to Selby District Council Planning on individual planning applications.
+Anyone may submit comments to North Yorkshire Council Selby Planning on individual planning applications.
 The public have 21 days from when a planning notice is posted on site to submit comments - but representations can still be accepted by the planning department after this.

 Hillam Lane Update 5/3/2021